Hi, I’m Nicole Golden

 I grew up in a legalistic, fundamental home.

 You wanna talk church trauma?
 The fallout of purity culture?
+The destructive power of legalism?
+The hypocrisy of evangelicalism?
 I’m your girl.
-Alcohol, playing cards, movie theaters and dancing were on the “Do Not Do” list.
-I never went to my prom, I didn’t have a glass of wine until I was 24, and I still don’t know how to play solitaire.
+I didn’t kiss a boy until I was 22.
+I never went to my prom.
+My dad didn’t dance with me at my wedding.
+I didn’t have a glass of wine until I was 24.
+I still don’t know how to play solitaire – All because these things (sex, dancing, alcohol, playing cards) were considered dangerous.

 I learned to be a perfectionist and a people-pleaser.

-Everyone is so afraid of kids rebelling.
-What about the kids who stuffing and hiding because they are afraid of disappointing people?
+Everyone is so afraid their kids will rebel.
+What about the kids who stuff their emotions and hide who they are because they are afraid of disappointing people?
 Hi.
 That’s me.
 Everyone loved me, but I didn’t like me.
 I conformed to what I knew people wanted – and it worked!
 I got all the praise and accolades.
 The tradeoff was I always felt like something was “off” inside of me.
-I could never relax.
-I was always scared.
-I didn’t know who I was.

 At age 25, I had a nervous, emotional breakdown.

-A few months after I got married, Sh$% hit the fan and I fell apart.
+A few months after I got married, sh$% hit the fan and I fell apart.
 I was desperately sad and incredibly angry.
 But I didn’t know why.
-We didn’t have any context for mental illness at the time, so we were at a loss as to how to “fix” me.
+My husband and I didn’t have any context for mental illness, so we were at a loss as to how to “fix” me.

 I got into therapy.

-I grew up believing counseling and medication and mental illness were all excuses, fake news.
-But now that I was a walking nightmare, I decided to give therapy a shot as a last resort.
-I’m still with the same counselor, eleven years later!
+I grew up believing mental illness, counseling and medication were all fake news.
+But now that I was living a nightmare, I decided to give therapy a shot as a last resort.

 At age 26, I was diagnosed with anxiety, depression, and Borderline Personality Disorder.

-My diagnoses were a relief – I finally had the answers as to why I was always on edge, angry, sad, and unable to relax.
-I also knew my life didn’t have to stay this way – I could start to learn how to get healthy.
+My diagnosis was a relief – I finally had the answers as to why I was always on edge, angry, sad and self harming.
+I also knew my life didn’t have to stay this way – I could get healthy.

 At age 30, I was put on Lexapro.

-For three years, I did well.
-My breakdowns were a thing of the past and I was in a really good place.
-Then I had my second child, my first boy, and it was like I went back to ground zero.
+The next three years, I continued in therapy and was doing well.
+Then I had my second child (my first boy) and it was like I went back to ground zero.
 So, my doctor put me on Lexapro.
+I’ve been on it ever since.

 After a couple year battle with opioids, rehab, and cancer, my brother took his own life.
 A few months later, my mother-in-law passed away from Alzheimer’s Disease.
 If 2019 taught me anything, it was that my time was NOW.
 I had to start sharing my story so that people would know that no matter how dark it feels, if they just keep walking, the light is coming.

-Now, I have my own website, podcast, and am pursuing publishing, modeling, and acting dreams!
+Now, I have my own website and podcast and am pursuing my publishing, modeling, and acting dreams!

 When we get healthy, we can embrace our true selves.
 I feel like I am FINALLY being who I was created to be and pursuing what I designed to pursue!